BhavyaBharath13/DataScience-Portfolio/NLP - Public Library of Science data/Readme.md

-# Default payments of Credit Cards
+# NLP-Public Library of Science Data
 ### By: Bhavya Balasubramanya

 **Data:** These are downloads for the abstrats found on the scientists/physicists : Isaac Newton, Niels Bohr, James Maxwell, Galileo Galeli, Johannes Kepler, Stephen Hawking, Marie Curie, Paul Dirac, Daniel Bernoulli and Leonhard Euler.
 This was a series of requests and responses top the PLOS API.